In this article:

 What's the story overseas?

 While smoking e-cigarettes appears to be safer than regular cigarettes, at least in the short term, there is not enough long-term research on their effects.
 For current non-smokers especially, it's best to avoid them until more is known about their safety.
-If you're trying to kick the habit, first try conventional NRT
+If you're a cigarette smoker trying to kick the habit, first try conventional NRT

 products or another approved method, such as counselling – call